-HIV and Homeless People – This packet is a compilation of several recent fact sheets and other resources.
+People Experiencing Homelessness or Unstable Housing and HIV – This packet is a compilation of recent fact sheets and other resources.
 You may wish to customize it to meet the needs or interests of particular groups, such as event participants, providers, patients, clients, or the general public.
 So please feel free to distribute all or part of this packet as either a printout or PDF.

 Fact Sheets, Graphics, and Reports